All Products

 Choose one of the following methods:

-• Restore the backup to a pay-as-you-go or Serverless instance, query the data, and then release the instance.
-For more information, see Restore full data.
+• Restore the backup to a pay-as-you-go or serverless instance, query the data, and then release the instance.
+For more information, see Restore the data of an ApsaraDB RDS for MySQL instance.

 • Follow the instructions in this topic to download the backup and restore it to a self-managed database for querying.